Legia Warsaw: Formation and beginnings

-Legia was formed between 5 and 15 March 1916 during military operations in World War I on the Eastern Front in the locality of Maniewicze, within the region of Volhynia (Polish: Wołyń).
+Legia was formed between 5 and 15 March 1916 during military operations in World War I on the Eastern Front in the village of Kostiuchnówka, within the region of Volhynia (Polish: Wołyń).
 It served as the main football club of the Polish Legions, who at the time fought for Austria-Hungary.
 The formation of the club in 1916 was greatly influenced by the outbreak of the First World War, because many Polish soldiers were involved in the formation of the Polish Legions before the war.
-Soldiers, often young men from the south of Poland (mainly from Kraków and Lviv) played football before the war, and therefore, after the formation of the team, they soon became successful.
+Soldiers, often young men from the south of Poland (mainly from Kraków and Lwów) played football before the war, and therefore, after the formation of the team, they soon became successful.
 Football was a good way of spending free time, in the calm moments at the front, football matches were organized, which required the ball, making provisional goals, and finding a dozen or so players.

 The first team training began in the spring of 1915 in Piotrków, between 5 and 15 March 1916 – at the request of then Master Sergeant Zygmunt Wasserab (pre-war player of Pogoń Stryj) – who was a part of the Polish Legion's Commanding Staff in Kostiuchnówka in Volhynia to create a football club.
 The president of the organization was Władysław Groele, and corporal Stanisław Mielech proposed the name "Sporting Team Legia", which was adopted (more commonly used term of the team later became Legionowa).
 Other names were: "Legion Command Squad" and "Styr".
 White-black colors and arms were also shown, showing the white letter "L" (symbol of the Legions) on the black dial.
 The players were dressed in white clothes with sloping black belts, which was a reference to Czarni Lwów.

 In the spring of 1916, the team played a number of matches with other teams, most of which ended with Legia victorious.
 The oldest recorded matches are: 7–0 with the Divisional Sanitary Division, 3–3 with the 6th Infantry Regiment and two victories (6–4 and 3–1) with the 4th Infantry Regiment.
 In July 1916 – because of the Brusilov Offensive – the Legions began to retreat west and the club relocated to Warsaw.
 The first match in which Polonia Warsaw was the rival was held on 29 April 1917 at Agrykola Park and ended with a 1–1 draw.
 Of the nine games played in Warsaw, Legia won six and drew three.
 At the first away game the team won a 2–1 victory over the then Polish champion KS Cracovia in Kraków, so Legia became an unofficial champion of the country.
-In 1918 the war ended, but the team continued to play only amateur-friendly matched.
+In 1918 the war ended, but the team continued to play only amateur-friendly matches.